 CrowdStrike just confirmed what cybersecurity experts have long warned about - sometimes the threat comes from inside the house.
 The company terminated a "suspicious insider" last month after discovering the employee was sharing sensitive internal information with hackers, marking a rare public admission of insider betrayal at a major security firm.

-The breach came to light when Scattered Lapsus$ Hunters, a notorious hacking collective, published screenshots on their public Telegram channel showing what appeared to be insider access to CrowdStrike's internal systems.
+The incident came to light when Scattered Lapsus$ Hunters, a notorious hacking collective, published screenshots on their public Telegram channel showing what appeared to be insider access to CrowdStrike's internal systems.
 The images revealed employee dashboards, including Okta authentication portals used for accessing company applications - the kind of behind-the-scenes access that external hackers typically can't obtain.

 "Our systems were never compromised and customers remained protected throughout," CrowdStrike spokesperson Kevin Benacci told TechCrunch.
 The company says it "determined he shared pictures of his computer screen externally" and immediately terminated access before turning the case over to law enforcement.